 Case Assistance (Also known as Technical Assistance/TA)

-ASISTA's case assistance is individualized technical help for attorneys, DOJ accredited representatives and advocates.
-We help you answer complex issues and questions that arise in your VAWA, U, T visa cases as well as other relief for survivors of crime
+ASISTA's technical assistance (TA) is individualized case help that is intended exclusively for attorneys, DOJ accredited representatives, and advocates who are serving immigrant survivors of violence in a professional capacity.
+We help them answer complex issues and questions that arise in VAWA, U, and T visa cases as well as other relief for immigrant survivors of crime.

 What kinds of questions do you handle?

 Our technical assistance focuses on questions that may arise for attorneys and advocates working on Violence Against Women Act (VAWA) self-petitions, U and T visa cases and other survivor-based forms of immigration relief (like domestic violence waivers for conditional residents, VAWA cancellation).
 We help in complex matters involving inadmissibility, deportability, enforcement issues, and cases in Immigration Court.

-Who is eligible for case assistance from ASISTA?
+Who is eligible for technical assistance from ASISTA?

 How do I request technical assistance?